jmelancon/jekyll-homepage/resume.md

  - Deliver findings in an understandable and digestible format

 ### UND University Information Technology

+### Full-Stack Web Developer - Grand Forks, ND, Part-time, Jun 2024 - Present

+ - Interpret, document, and refactor insecure and undocumented code
+ - Identify and document vulnerabilities in existing codebase to ensure they are patched
+ - Effectively communicate with peers to determine best practices for implementation of specific features

-#### Repair Technician - Grand Forks, ND, Part-time, Feb 2024 - Present
+#### Repair Technician - Grand Forks, ND, Part-time, Feb 2024 - Aug 2024

  - Troubleshoot and repair university and student devices
  - Work with Apple and Dell repair programs to provide authorized repair services